This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How to help a snake with constipation?

-Gently massage its belly.
+Gently massage its belly from head to tail.

 How do you treat a constipated reptile?